akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 22 - The Road to Westminster
+## Chapter 22 - The Great Hall swallowed the city’s roar

 The royal party spent several days travelling the ancient Watling Street.
 This long, straight spine of cracked paving was a scarred memory of Rome, cutting through the deep greens of the Midland wilds.